Resident Evil: The Umbrella Chronicles: Plot

 The next scenario visits Raccoon City during the events of Resident Evil 3: Nemesis.
 Valentine returns to the city, and is paired with mercenary Carlos Oliveira, as they attempt to survive an outbreak of the T-virus.
 After defeating several undead citizens, Valentine and Oliveira encounter Nemesis, an upgraded Tyrant, sent to kill Valentine.
 They defeat Nemesis and escape Raccoon City before it is destroyed by the United States government in a desperate contingency measure.
 The scenario also features two sub-chapters, detailing how Ada Wong survived the events of Resident Evil 2 and Hunk's background role during the main scenario's events.

-The final scenario is composed of new material, which trails Redfield and Valentine as they and other armed anti-bioweapon activists investigate an Umbrella Corporation stronghold in Russia.
+The final scenario, "Umbrella's End", is composed of new material, which trails Redfield and Valentine as they and other armed anti-bioweapon activists investigate an Umbrella Corporation stronghold in Russia.
 Despite their force sustaining heavy casualties, Redfield and Valentine enter the facility's inner sanctum, and encounter and destroy the Umbrella Corporation's latest creation, the T-ALOS project.
 The game's final sub-chapter features Wesker infiltrating the facility and recovering the Umbrella Corporation's most important files.
 He is confronted by his long-time nemesis, Sergei Vladimir, whom he defeats.
 The Umbrella Corporation's secrets are finally exposed.
 As a result, the U.S. government succeeds in its legal action against Umbrella's top officials.